Elizabeth D. A. Cohen

-Elizabeth D. A. Magnus Cohen (February 22, 1820 – May 28, 1921) was the first woman licensed to practice medicine in the state of Louisiana in the United States.
+Elizabeth D. A. Magnus Cohen (February 22, 1820 – May 28, 1921) was the first woman licensed to practice medicine in the U.S. state of Louisiana.

 Early life and education

-She was born on February 22, 1820, at 205 Hudson Street, New York City, to Phoebe (née Magnus) and David Cohen of England.
-She later married Dr. Aaron Cohen in New York and they had five children together.
+Cohen was born on February 22, 1820, at 205 Hudson Street, New York City, to Phoebe (née Magnus) and David Cohen of England.
+She later married Dr. Aaron Cohen in New York, with whom she would have five children.

-After the death of her first son to measles, she devoted her life to medicine – citing that more should have been done to save her son.
+After the death of her first son to measles, [1] Cohen devoted her life to medicine, citing that more should have been done to save her son.
 She therefore decided to "become a doctor [herself] and help mothers to keep their little ones well."
 She challenged the contemporary Jewish stereotype that sons should be the ones who chased professional attainments such as becoming doctors.

 Medical school

-Following the death of her first son from measles,[1] she attended medical school in Philadelphia starting in 1853 at the Female Medical College of Pennsylvania.[1][3]
-She applied and was accepted into medical school in Philadelphia in 1854 at the Female Medical College of Pennsylvania, which in 1867 was renamed Women's Medical College of Pennsylvania.
-This was during a time where women professionals, especially in medicine – were severely frowned upon.
-She later graduated in 1857, 5th in her class of 36, her thesis was titled "Prolapsus Uteri".
+In 1853, Cohen enrolled in the Female Medical College of Pennsylvania in Philadelphia.[1]
+[3] She applied and was accepted into medical school in Philadelphia in 1854 at the Female Medical College of Pennsylvania, which in 1867 was renamed Women's Medical College of Pennsylvania.
+She graduated in 1857, 5th in her class of 36.
+Her thesis was titled "Prolapsus Uteri".

 Religion

-She had no obvious display of Judaism during her life, but her dedication to her faith was rendered clear in a written statement she made in 1902 to her brother: "I am not sure what I will have in the hereafter, so I am trying to enjoy what is given to me here … I am … trying my very best to be good according to my ideas of goodness—that is to live in the fear of God and keeping his ten commandments".
+Cohen made no obvious display of Judaism during her life, but her dedication to her faith was made clear in a written statement she made in 1902 to her brother: "I am not sure what I will have in the hereafter, so I am trying to enjoy what is given to me here ...
+I am ... trying my very best to be good according to my ideas of goodness – that is to live in the fear of God and keeping his ten commandments".
 Her choice in infirmary following her retirement in 1887 solidified her dedication to Judaism.